This is Part II of a three part article, “Vipassana – the path to freedom”.

 To lend an example, think about eating for a minute.
 Why are we drawn to certain types of food, and repulsed by others?
 Why do we have cravings for specific foods during specific times of the day or month?
 By signaling our minds, our bodies can get the proper nutrition and sustenance it needs to be as successful as possible in a given present environment.

 Maybe you love doughnuts and you’re thinking, “but doughnuts don’t make me successful”.
-It’s so important to be aware of our bodies so that we can hear the messages our Intuition is sending us, rather than our pre-conditioned minds to more accurately feel what is best for us.
+Choosing between long-term satisfaction and short-term satisfaction in life is a whole other article entirely, but getting to know your spirit’s likes and dislikes on a more subtle level will help in choosing that and everything else in life.
+It’s so important to be aware of our bodies at its most subtle level so that we can hear the messages our intuition is sending us, rather than our pre-conditioned minds/bodies (which is where that sugar addiction is coming from) to more accurately feel what is best for us.

 When one trains his or her body to be felt more deeply and fully, then he or she is training to feel more deeply and fully a guidance system that will lead them wherever they want to go.
 Because with that Emotional Guidance System comes everything that we want.